 If dsRNA is present, it is a sign of infection, this will infect the cells and can cause cell death.

-Note: the ribosomal DNA contains some amount of dsRNA and some hairpin RNA molecules too.
+Note: the ribosomal RNA contains some amount of dsRNA and some hairpin RNA molecules too.

-The RNA is a type of nucleic acid which is present in the nucleus of a cell.
+RNA is a type of nucleic acid that is present in the nucleus of a cell.
 Although it is not a genetic material in eukaryotes, some of the viruses known as retroviruses have RNA as their genetic material.

-The RNA is ribonucleic acid, tRNA, rRNA and mRNA are three different types of RNA present in a cell.
+The RNA is ribonucleic acid; tRNA, rRNA and mRNA are three different types of it present in a cell.